Innovative memory and storage solutions direct from Micron for 45 years.

 How does multi-channel RAM work?

-The RAM on the memory module communicates with the rest of the computer through the memory controller on the central processing unit (also known as a CPU or a processor) using a bus.
+In modern computers, the RAM on the memory module communicates with the rest of the computer through the memory controller on the central processing unit (also known as a CPU or a processor) using a bus.
 Some memory controllers have multiple channels for communication with the memory module.
-This allows faster data exchange, as the data can be sent on more than one channel.
-There are memory controllers built with one channel, two channels (dual channel), four channels (quad channel), six channels, and eight channels.
-Six-channel and eight-channel architecture is usually designed for servers.

 For dual-channel architecture, the original design combined two 64-bit buses into a single 128-bit bus, which was later called the ganged model.
 The performance increases were not enough, however.
 Manufacturers found that two independent buses increased performance more, so the unganged model is usually set by default on most modern processors.